 Dried fruit – dried fruit is a simple, quick snack that provides calcium and iron.
 Ensuring you get at least two serves of fruit a day is essential for any diet and equally as important during pregnancy.

 Roasted chickpeas – chickpeas contain both folate and iron.
 Roast them up for a great substitute to crisps.
 Season with garlic, paprika and herbs to make this nutritious snack even tastier.
 Pregnancy Chef’s crumbed fish with chickpea mash, or the chickpea ragout are great ways you can also incorporate the benefits of chickpeas into your mealtimes.

 Yogurt and fruit – I love yoghurt as it is one of the highest dietary sources of calcium and is also a source of protein.
 Choose a natural, unsweetened version and pair with fresh fruit for a sweet snack that will keep you going through the day.

-Now you’ve got your snacks sorted, make sure your main meals are taken care of with Pregnancy Chef’s personalised Regular Delivery Plans!
+Now you’ve got your snacks sorted, make sure your main meals are taken care of with Pregnancy Chef’s personalised subscription plans!
 Pregnancy Chef provides safe, nutritious meals so that mums-to-be can feel confident they’re getting the nutrients they need to support themselves, and their little ones.

 Pregnancy Chef has designed a calculator to assist you to select the right number of protein, vegetable and grain serves, ensuring you get the best nutrition for yourself and your little one.
 How does this work?
 When you select the meals you’d like to order on the website, the calculator at the top of your screen will kick into gear, and you can use it to ensure you’ve met your requirements for the week.